Get 15% OFF with code 15OFF Shop Now

 “I was temporarily intolerant to lactose.
 Had no idea what was causing sudden stomach issues.
 On my own, I stopped eating dairy with lactose.
 All my symptoms disappeared!
 This went on for about 2 years.
 I then learned that my mom went through this during her perimenopause and now my sister is going through it.”

-One effect of hormonal changes during menopause is the potential for gastrointestinal discomfort.
+One effect of hormonal changes during perimenopause and menopause is the potential for gastrointestinal discomfort.
 Estrogen, a hormone that significantly decreases during menopause, plays a crucial role in regulating various bodily functions, including digestion—thus a possible increase in symptoms like bloating, cramping, and diarrhea.

 The withdrawal of estrogen can slow the digestive process, leading to changes in how the body reacts to certain foods.
 Foods that were once easily digestible may now cause unexpected reactions, and the digestive system may become more sensitive overall.